expecting couple sitting on couch

 Here are some different ways healthcare providers can medically induce labor.

-• Rupturing the Membranes: “Ruptured membranes” is the medical way to say your water broke, which stimulates labor.
-With this induction method, your healthcare provider would use a small hook to puncture the membranes (AKA the amniotic sac).
-It’s usually not painful, but you might feel a warm flush of liquid, like you would if your water broke naturally.
+• Rupturing the Membranes: “Ruptured membranes” is the medical way to say your water broke, and is stimulating labor.
+With this induction method, your healthcare provider uses a small hook to make a hole in the membranes (the amniotic sac).
+It’s usually not painful, but you might feel a warm gush of liquid like you would if your water broke on its own.
+Because the barrier between Baby and the outside world is broken, this may increase the chance for infection and vaginal exams should be minimized after this is done.

 Inducing labor at home

-As we mentioned, research on the effectiveness of “naturally” inducing labor isn’t promising, and yet many people swear by it.
-If you’re right around 40 weeks pregnant and don’t have an apparent need to be medically induced, there are a few things you can try without risking your or your baby’s well-being (unless your provider tells you otherwise).
+As we mentioned, research on the effectiveness of at-home methods of labor isn’t strong, yet many people swear by what worked for them.
+If you’re right around 40 weeks pregnant and don’t have an apparent need to be medically induced, there are a few things you can try after talking it over with your OB provider.

-• Walking: Some people believe taking walks encourages your baby to make their way down the birth canal.
-This is unproven, but it can’t hurt.
-Walking is a great form of exercise during pregnancy.
+• Walking or climbing stairs: Walking is a great form of exercise during pregnancy.
+Some people believe taking walks encourages your baby to make their way down the birth canal.

-• Spicy Foods: Another theory suggests eating spicy foods will aggravate your intestines and kick start contractions.
+• Spicy foods or pineapple: Another theory suggests eating spicy foods or fresh pineapple juice irritates your intestines and kickstart contractions.
 While it’s true an upset stomach can make the uterus contract, there’s no proof it results in labor.
-Also, you could end up with uncomfortable heartburn.
+Also, you could end up with uncomfortable diarrhea or heartburn.

 • Acupuncture: Some people swear by acupuncture for inducing labor.
 However, randomized trials haven’t been able to prove it has any effect on the timing.

-At the end of a healthy pregnancy, labor is bound to happen sooner or later.
-If you try any (or all) of these at-home methods and go into labor, it’s likely just the right time.
-While these techniques are generally harmless to try, make sure to check with your healthcare provider before attempting to induce labor naturally.
+At the end of a healthy pregnancy, it can be tricky to navigate the waiting game.
+While these at-home techniques are generally fine to try, make sure to check with your healthcare provider before attempting to induce labor on your own.

 Reviewed by the Ovia Health Clinical Team